MiMiltiade/Pokedex/README.md

 # Pokedex
 A Pokédex made with an API

-It's a little podekex made with pokéAPI, inspirated by 'le designer du Web'
+Made with pokéAPI, inspirated by 'le designer du Web'.